 ESTIMATION OF ERROR VARIANCE

 In order to tell if the determination that two means are ‘not significantly different’ is due to too much variation in the sampling process, the equation that says the total coefficient of variance (CV = standard deviation/mean) has two components, biological and sampling, is useful (Nyengaard, Estimation of Error Variance, equation 19).
 The CV can be calculated from the actual data.
 The sampling variance term, called the coefficient of error or CE, can be estimated .
 In this case the Gundersen CE is used to estimate the sampling error (Nyengaard, Estimation of Error Variance of the Cavalieri Principle and of Number Estimation).
 Then biological variance can be calculated and you can compare the biological variance to the sampling variance to see if it is worth sampling more.
 If the biological variance dominates, no amount of further sampling will tease out any differences.
 If the sampling variance dominates, more sampling may help.
 The Gundersen CE has two terms, a within-sections term (Nyengaard, Estimation of Error Variance, equation 20 for Cavalieri estimation of volume and equation 23 for disector estimation of number) and an among-sections term (Nyengaard, Estimation of Error Variance, equation 21).
 Although some believe the two terms are useful for both volume and number estimates (West, 2012, Chapter 10) Nyengaard says that the within-sections term “accounts for by far the largest contribution to the error variance of the fractionator and disector” (Nyengaard, Estimation of Error Variance, sentence just before equation 24, see also Schmitz, 1998, last equation).
-For local volume estimators, it is recommended to use the actual measurements to calculate the Coefficient of Error (Nyengaard, Estimation of Error Variance, equation 19).
+For local volume estimators, it is recommended to use the actual measurements to calculate the Coefficient of Error (Nyengaard, Estimation of Error Variance, equation 27), although no explanation is given as to why this is equivalent to repeated estimates.

 Nyengaard, J.R.
 (1999) Stereologic Methods and Their Application in Kidney Research.
 Journal American Society Nephrology 10, 1100 – 1123.